cortexrd/Knack-Toolkit-Library/README.md

 ## Disabling a Feature

-You can turn off a feature by setting its flag to false by using one of these two method:
+You can turn off a feature by setting its flag to false by using one of these two method – **but not both**:

+1.  **Simple method**: Copy the content of the [KTL_Features.js](https://github.com/cortexrd/Knack-Toolkit-Library/blob/master/KTL_Features.js) in the Javascript pane after the KTL_Loader.js code.
+This will **disable all features**.
+To enable a feature, either remove the line or set its flag to true.
+Keep the colons and commas in place, as they are required.
-1.  in the function **ktl.core.setCfg**, in the **//KTL Setup** section.
+2.  **Advanced method**: Copy the content of the [KTL_KnackApp.js](https://github.com/cortexrd/Knack-Toolkit-Library/blob/master/KTL_KnackApp.js) file in the Javascript pane and edit the function **ktl.core.setCfg**, in the **//KTL Setup** section, under the **enabled** section.

 For example, you don’t want to see the version info bar at top-right of the page, set this to false: **showAppInfo: false**

+The advanced method involves more lines of code but offers extra flexibility to the developers who want to experiment with the callbacks and specific configurations.

 ## Editing the KTL_KnackApp file